 We’ve uncovered some of the most common tricks scammers use, as well as a few that involve you trying to pull a fast one on the government.

-Scam No. 1: It’s the IRS calling
+Scam No. 1: Phony calls from the IRS

-But if you want to hear what one of these calls sounds like, you can take a listen at The Washington Post.
-If you’re really concerned you might owe money, you can call the IRS directly at 1-800-829-1040.
+If you’re concerned you might owe money, call the IRS directly at 1-800-829-1040.

 Let’s be very clear.
 The IRS lives in the Stone Age.
 They do not email.
 Ever.

 Or at least, they don’t email you.
 They won’t be sending you an email saying you need to click a link and verify your identity to get a refund.
-Likewise, you won’t go to jail if you don’t click on their link and fill in your personal information.
+Likewise, you won’t go to jail if you don’t click on a link and fill in your personal information.